FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

 > Max score: 8

-- [ ] Using [sparse matrices from sciPy](https://docs.scipy.org/doc/scipy/reference/sparse.html), implement a **function** for reachability with regular constraints for multiple start vertices (algorithm based on multiple source BFS through linear algebra).
+- [ ] Using [sparse matrices from sciPy](https://docs.scipy.org/doc/scipy/reference/sparse.html), implement a **function** for reachability with regular constraints for multiple start vertices (algorithm based on multiple source BFS and linear algebra).
   - To construct the regular query and graph, use the results from [Task 2](#task-2-constructing-a-dfa-from-a-regular-expression-and-a-nfa-from-a-graph).
   - Required function:
   ```python